 - Apply for a Bain internship.
 Meet consultants on the job and set yourself up for a return offer.

-Bain is very unlikely to hire someone off cycle.
+Compared to McKinsey and BCG, Bain is unlikely to hire someone off cycle.
 Their recruiting system just doesn’t accommodate it and it’s not a priority for them.
 There are always exceptions, though.
 Here are 3 ways to break into Bain off-cycle:

 - You went to a target school but took a year off to travel the world or do something else super interesting.
 You can apply through your school’s office during regular recruiting cycle, even though you’ve already graduated.